 United fans must have thought they had seen it all when yet another injury crisis left Sir Alex Ferguson calling upon John O'Shea to lead the line for them in the 07/08 season.
 This was after all a team that contained the famous trio of Wayne Rooney, Cristiano Ronaldo and Carlos Tevez, as well as attacking talents such as Nani, Anderson and Ryan Giggs.

 Playing up front in 2007/08 now meant that John O'Shea had played in every single position for Manchester United.

 Despite being a defender at heart, O'Shea's natural instinct in front of goal led to some crucial moments in United's hunt for silverware.
-Important moments against Everton at Merseyside and the infamous last minute goal at Anfield against Liverpool would go a long way in shaping United's successes in the late 2000s, proving Sir Alex Ferguson right again.
+Important moments against Everton at Merseyside and the infamous last-minute goal at Anfield against Liverpool would go a long way in shaping United's successes in the late 2000s, proving Sir Alex Ferguson right again.

-John O'Shea was far from United's greatest ever players.
+John O'Shea was far from United's greatest ever player.
 In fact, it's so rare to see someone amass over 350 appearances over twelve years and not come close to that team's greatest ever eleven.
 But that is what made O'Shea so invaluable to the team - he was always more than happy to step into anyone's shoes across the park and do what he could for the side as a collective.

 James Metcalfe (author) from Worthing on July 17, 2019:

 Completely agree, as we mentioned in the article, individuals like O'Shea, Wes Brown and Park Ji Sung were just as important to Sir Alex as his star players.
 It's the big reason why they all stayed at the club for so long.

 Dependable players like O'Shea, I think, are a big missing link in the current United team right now.